wongjustin99/cis4930_notes/_posts/2013-09-16-state--abstract-factory.md

 ## Intent

-Allow an object to alter its behaviur when its internal state changes.
+Allow an object to alter its behaviour when its internal state changes.
 The object will appear to change its class.

 ## Applicability (cont'd)